emsham/Severe-servers/README.md

 - Visualization: Once prediction is completed, 3d structure is visualized.
 - Explanation: considering inputs and prediction, chatgpt explains details in a chatbox, user can ask follow-up questions.
 - Advanced Features: Allow user to modify protein sequence - see how it impacts predicted structure.

+an app that uses artifical intelligence to plan your day.
+Take a different perspective for organizing a day.
+Usually, we plan our days in a list fashion.
+What if we use a pie chart instead?
+That way we actually visualize that there are only 24 hours in the day and that whatever you do, you are restricted by that limit.
+Using Ai could help with creating meal plans, entertainment schedule, workout sessions, and stuff like that.